JPatel87/locks-of-lush/README.md

 * As a admin I want to be able to approve reviews so that they can be displayed on the website

 #### User story C4: Manage stylists (Could have)
-* As a site admin I want to be able to create, read, update and delete service and stylist details so that I have control over the information displayed on the site to make sure it is current.
+* As a site admin I want to be able to create, read, update and delete stylist details through the site login so that I have control over the information displayed on the site to make sure it is current.

 ## Scope